 For information on the scholarships, modules, bursaries and other sources of funding available to you, visit the GIIDAE website.

 IELTS: 6.5 overall with no element less than 5.5 (or equivalent).

-Entry requirements: You are normally required to have a good undergraduate Honours degree (normally 2.1 or First class) or its equivalent in a subject relevant to agriculture, ecology, geography or environmental sciences.
+Entry requirements: Normally a good undergraduate honours degree (2:1 or above), or equivalent from a university outside the UK, in a subject relevant to agriculture, ecology, geography or environmental sciences.